IsraaHamdi/DataBasa/README.md

 <p>
 1. Install Required Software:

-2. Make sure you have PHP installed on your system.
+ Make sure you have PHP installed on your system.
 You can check by running php -v in the command line.
 Install Composer, a dependency manager for PHP.
 You can find installation instructions at https://getcomposer.org/download/.

-Clone the Repository:
+2. Clone the Repository:

-3. Open your command line or terminal and navigate to the directory where you want to clone the repository.
+Open your command line or terminal and navigate to the directory where you want to clone the repository.
 Run the following command to clone the repository: git clone <repository-url>
 Replace <repository-url> with the actual URL of the repository you want to clone.

-Install Dependencies:
+3. Install Dependencies:

-4. Navigate to the project's directory: cd <project-directory>
+Navigate to the project's directory: cd <project-directory>
 Run composer install to install the project dependencies defined in the composer.json file.
 This command will create a vendor directory in your project.

-Create Environment File:
+4. Create Environment File:

-5. Copy the .env.example file to a new file called .env: cp .env.example .env Update the necessary configurations in the .env file, such as database credentials.
+Copy the .env.example file to a new file called .env: cp .env.example .env Update the necessary configurations in the .env file, such as database credentials.

-Generate Application Key:
+5. Generate Application Key:

-6. Run the following command to generate an application key: php artisan key:generate This key is used for secure sessions and other encrypted data within the application.
+Run the following command to generate an application key: php artisan key:generate This key is used for secure sessions and other encrypted data within the application.

-Set Up Database:
+6. Set Up Database:

-7. Create a new database for your Laravel project.
+Create a new database for your Laravel project and run the DDL.sql file.
 Update the .env file with the database details (database name, username, password).
-Run Migrations:

-8. Run the following command to migrate the database: php artisan migrate This command will create the necessary database tables based on the migrations defined in the project.
-Serve the Application:
+7. Serve the Application:
+You have need to download xampp or wamp to run the server .

-9. Run the following command to start the Laravel development server: php artisan serve This will start the server, and you can access the application in your browser at http://localhost:8000.
+Run the following command to start the Laravel development server: php artisan serve This will start the server, and you can access the application in your browser at http://localhost:8000.
 Access the Application:

-10. Open your web browser and visit http://localhost:8000 (or the URL shown in the console after running php artisan serve).
+Open your web browser and visit http://localhost:8000 (or the URL shown in the console after running php artisan serve).
 You should see your Laravel application up and running.
 </p>